nurafsa/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 2. Data cleaning and preprocessing
 3. Data segmentation into smaller datasets for analyses: unique questions asked by farmers in 4 countries
 4. Filtered dataset for questions by Kenyan farmers
-5. NLP - remove punctuation marks, lowercas, tokenize using custom list of stopwords and lemma dictionaries
+5. Natural Language Processing - remove punctuation marks, convert to lowercase, tokenize using custom list of stopwords and lemma dictionaries
 6. Count word occurances in list of words created in Step 5
 7. Generate list of tuples for more frequent words for visualization and interpretation